 First their main motor gave out, then the spare while they were still not far from Libya's coast.
 One of the Libyan passengers called a contact, who brought a replacement.
 But none of the motors were designed for such a lengthy trip, and a few hours later the third motor went quiet.

 By the time the rescue crew reached them, they were nearly 40 nautical miles off the Libyan coast and the boat was low in the water.
 They had only one frayed life jacked on board.

 According to the United Nations, over 1,100 migrants were reported dead or presumed dead off Libya this year, but that number is believed to be higher.
 Around 25,300 others have been intercepted and returned to Libya’s shore since January.
 That’s more than double the number from 2020, when about 11,890 migrants were brought back.
 The spike comes after overall arrivals, but not deaths, declined during the height of the pandemic in 2020.

-Italy says that 44,778 migrants have arrived on its shores so far this year, double the amount from the first nine months of last year, and roughly five times the number from 2019.
-The increases come after a route through the Eastern Mediterranean via Turkey was blocked, and while the movement restrictions and economic fallout of the pandemic are at play.
+Italy says that 44,778 migrants have arrived on its shores so far this year, double the amount from the first nine months of last year and roughly five times the number from 2019.

 Mid- to late summer is typically a peak time for attempts on the Central Mediterranean route because of good weather.
 Rescues along this route have become routine during the warmer months.